yousef0sa/StudentProgram/README.md

 The file contains the project database.

-You can modify the connection path from Class> CDB.cs
+You can modify the connection path from Class> DBConnection.cs
 ## Support

 For support, email  yosef0sa@gmail.com